 For the sake of the vein about to pop in her forehead, I decided to let it go.

-But then, she flipped on me and got back with him.
+But then she got back with him.
 I hadn’t seen her in almost a year when I showed up to testify and received the stink eye from her while waiting on the elevator.
 She’d been sitting in the waiting room all day, planning to testify against me.
 According to her affidavit, I had hatched a complicated plan of revenge against Psycho Ex.

 Obviously, I denied this, telling Bitch Lawyer, “the only revenge I ever mentioned was the revenge of going on and living a happy life.”